 Rule 5.2.6: Notice of Forum, Pleas, and Motions.
-No later than ten (10) duty days before an Article 39(a) session to resolve motions or the date of trial (whichever is earlier), unless otherwise ordered by the military judge, the defense counsel will notify the military judge and trial counsel, in writing, of all motions and the accused's choice of forum and plea.
+In accordance with the Trial Management Order, defense counsel will notify the military judge and trial counsel, in writing, of all motions and the accused's choice of forum and plea.
 Defense counsel will, whenever possible, provide such notice and file all motions as far in advance as possible to ensure the orderly administration of justice.
 If the plea or forum changes after notification, defense counsel must immediately inform the military judge and trial counsel of the change.